 Cardio workouts are essential for good health, but there are a lot of myths out there about what types of cardio are best.
-If you’re looking to get the most out of your cardio workouts, it’s essential to separate fact from fiction.
-In this article, we’ll debunk some of the most common cardio myths and help you create a workout that’s tailored to your specific needs.
+Separating fact from fiction is essential if you want to get the most out of your cardio workouts.
+In this article, we’ll debunk some of the most common cardio myths and help you create training tailored to your needs.

 What is Cardio?

 Cardio is a type of exercise that helps to strengthen the heart and lungs.
 It can be done by running, walking, biking, or swimming.
 Strength training is an exercise that involves lifting weights or resistance bands.
-It helps build and tone muscle tissue, improve bone density, and reduce the risk of injury.
+It helps build and tone muscle tissue, improves bone density, and reduces the risk of injury.
 It can be done with free weights, machines, elastic bands, or your body weight.

 Exercise is the best treatment for depression.
 Talk therapy may also help.
 But if your depression does not respond to these treatments, physical activity may be an option.